 - What to bring: The cabin is furnished.
-All you need to bring are sleeping bags, pillow, towels, food and wood if you plan to use the fireplace.
+All you need to bring are sleeping bags, pillow, towels, personal food, trash bags, toilet paper, and wood if you plan to use the fireplace.

 - Fire Ladder: The fire ladder upstairs is not a toy and children should not play with it.
 The ladder could save a life in an emergency, but is useless if tangled.
 Please make sure it is in usable condition while you are here and before you leave.

 - Journal: There is a journal in the living room to write your experience, comments and suggestions.
 These are fun to read and can offer helpful suggestions.

 - Common Courtesy: All property in Hope is privately owned.
 Buildings should not be entered, even if they look abandoned.
 Respect for the privacy of our neighbors who do live here year around is very important.